 If you are driving your car on the road to or from Merida, you need to follow the indication to Acanchè.
 Cuzamà is about 5 km after Acanchè and Homun is the following town.

-Whether you arrive on your own vehicle or by bus, you will find local taxi-bike with a small chart that offers tours and will take you all around the area.
+Whether you arrive on your own vehicle or by bus, you will find a local tricycle bike with a small chart that offers tours and will take you all around the area.
 Or better said, they will find you.

 If you decide to go with one of the tour guides, it’s still a good choice because they know their way around very well and they would tell you stories about the discovery of these cenotes, besides you will help the local economy.